 Some times you just need to run a single sample.
-Here we will use runsample to run the 947 example data set and have the analysis be put into a directory called 947 in the current directory
+Here we will use the runsample script to run the 947 example data set and have the analysis be put into a directory called 947 in the current directory.

 First, let's see what options there are available for the runsample script to use